disha-satpute/Android_Development/README.md

 In this Repository we add Multiple Android Functionalities that we used in our day-to-day life.

 - Implicit Intent, Explicit Intent
-- Relative Layout, Frame Layout
+- Relative Layout, Frame Layout ,Linear Layout
 - GridView
 - Simple Calculator
 - Allowing users to click photos, Recording videos